Version No 032018

 - MWL Accounting Pty Ltd ABN 25 005 965 597

-- Watermark AFSL Pty Ltd ABN 49 143 473 287; AFSL 355042; It also includes our Corporate Authorised Representatives, Representatives, and Authorised Representatives.
+- Watermark AFSL Pty Ltd ABN 49 143 473 287; which holds AFSL 355042; It also includes our Corporate Authorised Representatives, Representatives, and Authorised Representatives.

-- Whitehaven Private Portfolios Ltd; ABN 64 109 808 577.
-AFSL 300878; It also includes our Corporate Authorised Representatives, Representatives, and Authorised Representatives.
+- Whitehaven Private Portfolios Ltd; ABN 64 109 808 577; which holds AFSL 300878; It also includes our Corporate Authorised Representatives, Representatives, and Authorised Representatives.

 Members of the Group that have collected personal information are permitted by the Privacy Act to disclose personal information to other members of the Group.
 This enables the Group to have an integrated view of its clients.
 We only share information where this is relevant to the purpose as set out above.